-NMFA has agreements with various State entities relating to the issuance of bonds.
+NMFA has agreements with various state entities relating to the issuance of bonds.
 Pursuant to the underlying legislation and resolutions, the bond proceeds financed various State projects in the PPRF.
-Pursuant to the legislation, the debt service on these bonds is payable solely from pledged future revenue from the State.
-The following activity represents amounts due to NMFA under these agreements during the year ended June 30, 2018 and 2017, respectively.
-These loans are included in the PPRF loans on page 32.
+Pursuant to the legislation, the debt service on these bonds is payable solely from pledged future revenues from the State and state entities.
+The following activity represents amounts due to NMFA under these agreements as of June 30, 2019.
+These loans are included in the PPRF loans above.